o355/PyWeather/README.md

 ## Contributers
 Thanks to these awesome people, they've helped out PyWeather by coding in bug fixes, new features, reporting bugs, and suggesting new stuff.

-* ModoUnreal - Awesome contributor - Has made 8 pull requests, 5 of which were merged, and coded in 2 new features/1 data type
+* ModoUnreal - Awesome contributor - Has made 10 pull requests, 5 of which were merged, and coded in 2 new features/1 data type
 * creepersbane - Awesome contributor -  Has made 6 reports (3 of which required code changes), and 1 pull request.
 * gsilvapt - Contributor - Has made 1 report, which required code changes
+* theletterandrew - Contributor - Has made 1 report, which required code changes
 * DiSiqueira - Contributor - Has made 1 report.

 ## Sharing